WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 Of course, if you don't like React Hooks, you forked it, so use whatever you want (React Classes, Koa, express, Hapi, whatever suites your fancy).
 Just note that the [isolate-components](https://github.com/davidmfoley/isolate-components) library which is setup in this repo, is for testing React Hooks specifically.

 ## Kata Features - ReactJS - Coffee Roasters
-Implement the following features and show it in your React App.
+Implement the following full-stack features.

 #### 🖥 Technical Requirements:
 - Front-end should call the backend to get the data